sgml/csvlint.js/README.md

 # CSVLint

-Linting CSV file and report warnings or errors, using specification rfc4180.
+Linting CSV file and report warnings or errors, implementing specification rfc4180.

 http://tools.ietf.org/html/rfc4180

 ## Origin

 CSV files are using in various of fields like Scientests, programmers, and ... .
 Because of the popularity of `CSV`, having a right convention is really important.
-So this is CSVLint come up with.
+So this is `CSVLint` come up with.

 ## Install